45Drives/tools/README.md

     - lsmodel : List devices by their alias and model number
     - lstype : List devices by their alias and device type (hdd or ssd).
 For HDD reports rotational speed
   - ZFS Drive Tools
-    - zcreate : Creates zpools based on system hardware.
+    - zcreate : Automatically creates zpools based on system hardware.
 Also takes input for fine tuned options, use '-h' flag for more options
   - Ceph Drive Tools
     - lsosd : List devices by their alias and osd id (Node must be member of Ceph Cluster)
     - findosd : Takes osd id as input and outputs device alias.
 If osd is located on another host output is that hostname